Who Can Apply?

 Monday through Saturday.
 Saturdays are reserved for field trips for most courses.

 Counselors supervise students at all times.
-Counselors are Ole Miss honor students who have been through an extensive interview process and thorough
+Counselors are Ole Miss students who have been through an extensive interview process and thorough

 background check.
 Counselors participate in a mandatory training program prior to the summer.